Steve-Mcl/node-red-contrib-image-tools/README.md

   * Create blank image by setting Image field to an object `{"w":100,"h":100,"background":0}`
   * Print text to an image
   * Over 40 image function built in with many more possible by using [convolution kernels](https://en.wikipedia.org/wiki/Kernel_(image_processing))
-  * Perform 1 or more images processes in each node
+  * Perform 1 or multiple (batch) images processes in each node
-    * TIP: you can convert a function to batch JSON my clicking the button adjacent to the function dropdown field
+    * TIP: you can convert a function to batch JSON by clicking the button adjacent to the function dropdown field.
+Then simply edit the batch JSON into an array `[{...},{...},{...}]` to perform as many operations as needed in one go.
   * All function parameters can be either fixed or passed in by msg/flow/global
-  * Can output image data as a buffer or base64 string.
+  * Can output image data as a Jimp image, a buffer or base64 string.
-  * All functions and parameters are self doumenting - a tip under each item in the node editor helps the user
+  * All functions and parameters are self documenting - a tip under each item in the node editor helps the user

 * Barcode Decode node